sftcd/openssl/esnistuff/api.md

 a servername_cb that is ESNI aware

-The COVER is the command line -servername But our ESNI is just named in the cert for the 2nd context (ctx2) and not on the command line.
-So we need to check if the supplied (E)SNI matches either and serve whichever is appropriate.
+The server has possibly two names (from command line and config) basically in ctx and ctx2.
+So we need to check if the client-supplied (E)SNI matches either and serve whichever is appropriate.
 X509_check_host is the way to do that, given an X509* pointer.
+We default to the "main" ctx is the client-supplied (E)SNI does not match the ctx2 certificate.
+We don't fail if the client-supplied (E)SNI matches neither, but just continue with the "main" ctx.
+If the client-supplied (E)SNI matches both ctx and ctx2, then we'll switch to ctx2 anyway - we don't try for a "best" match in that case.

 #### Parameters
 * `s` is the SSL connection